Create Custom Connectors | Zoho Creator Help

 Note:

-• Scope display name can only start with a letter or a number.
+• Start with a letter or a number.

-Note: The following steps are similar for both API key and Basic authentication types only the Authentication parameter fields changes, hence we have considered API Key as an example.
+Notes Note: The following steps are similar for both API key and Basic authentication types.
+Only the Authentication parameter fields change, hence we have considered API Key as an example.

 The stage has been changed from Draft to Ready.